oracle/graal/docs/FAQ.md

 Java or native projects you can use `mx clean` with the options `--no-native` or `--no-java`.

-### How can I execute the Sulong test cases?

-Use `mx su-tests` to run all the test cases.
-You can selectively run one or several test suites with `mx su-tests <test suite names>`.
-The most important test cases are `mx su-tests sulong` (Sulong's own test suite which mostly consists of C files), `mx su-tests gcc` (selected GCC test cases), and `mx su-tests llvm` (selected LLVM test cases).

 ### Why does mx download DragonEgg?

 [DragonEgg](http://dragonegg.llvm.org/) is a GCC plugin with which we